KrustyKode/ops-reading-notes/reading5.md

 #### Explain the terms “shell”, “terminal”, “cli”, and “command prompt”.
 Why are these still used today, when we have graphical interfaces?

 Shell, terminal and cli or command line interface all refer to the same thing.
-It allows a user to navigate through a computers directories without having to interact with a GUI.
+It allows a user to navigate through a computer's directories without having to interact with a GUI.

-#### What are the commands to change directories, list the file’s contents and rename/move files?
+#### What are the commands to change directories, list the file’s contents, and rename/move files?
 cd
 ls
 mv